-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect in terms of the three time periods) Summary explanation Enhancement & mitigation opportunities Short term (1-5 years) Medium term Long term To provide everyone with the opportunity to live in good quality, affordable housing, and ensure an appropriate mix of dwelling sizes, types and tenures. + + + This Policy is not over and above the Core Strategy.
-To improve the health of the residents and reduce crime in the town. + + ++ This Policy is not over and above the Core Strategy.
-To encourage office and hi-tech employment through the provision of high-quality employment land. х х Х This Policy is not over and above the Core Strategy.
-To encourage a vibrant and diversified economy and provide for long-term sustainable economic growth. + + + This Policy is not over and above the Core Strategy.
-To promote Ledbury as a centre for food production. х Х Х This Policy is not over and above the Core Strategy.
-To protect heritage assets Х Х Х This Policy is not over and above the Core Strategy.
+SEA Objective Assessment of effect (consi cumulative effects, significa effect in terms of the three t periods) Short term Medium cance of the e time Long term Summary explanation Enhancement & mitigation opportunities (1-5 years) term (6-10 years) (11 years+) To provide everyone with the opportunity to live in good quality, affordable housing, and ensure an appropriate mix of dwelling sizes, types and tenures.
+X x x This Policy is not over and above the Core Strategy.
+N/A To improve the health of the residents and reduce crime in the town. + ++ ++ This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
+To encourage office and hi-tech employment through the provision of high-quality employment land. Х x x This Policy is not over and above the Core Strategy.
+N/A To encourage a vibrant and diversified economy and provide for long-term sustainable economic growth. + + + This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
+To promote Ledbury as a centre for food production. x x x This Policy is not over and above the Core Strategy.
+N/A

-To protect and enhance the townscape, maintaining local distinctiveness Х Х X This Policy is not over and above the Core Strategy.
-To conserve and enhance the character and quality of the landscape, maintaining and strengthening local distinctiveness and a sense of place. х х х This Policy is not over and above the Core Strategy.
-Protect and enhance the setting of the AONB. х Х Х This Policy is not over and above the Core Strategy.
-To minimise the risk of flooding. х х х This Policy is not over and above the Core Strategy.
-To reduce energy consumption, promote energy efficiency and increase the use of energy from renewable resources. х х х This Policy is not over and above the Core Strategy.
-To ensure community facilities and amenities are appropriate for a growing population. + + + This Policy is not over and above the Core Strategy.
-To encourage the provision of new parks, garden and sports facilities in order to promote healthy living. х х х This Policy is not over and above the Core Strategy.
-To encourage the provision of high speed broadband throughout the NP Area. х х х This Policy is not over and above the Core Strategy.
-To promote sustainable transport modes within the town. х Х х This Policy is not over and above the Core Strategy.
-Protect and enhance biodiversity throughout the Plan area and seek to avoid irreversible losses. х Х Х This Policy is not over and above the Core Strategy.
-Overall commentary and any cumulative effects + + + This Policy is not over and above the Core Strategy.
+To protect heritage assets X x x This Policy is not over and above the Core Strategy.
+N/A To protect and enhance the townscape, maintaining local distinctiveness x x x This Policy is not over and above the Core Strategy.
+N/A Protect and enhance biodiversity throughout the Plan area and seek to avoid irreversible losses. x x x This Policy is not over and above the Core Strategy.
+N/A To conserve and enhance the character and quality of the landscape, maintaining and strengthening local distinctiveness and a sense of place. х x x This Policy is not over and above the Core Strategy.
+N/A Protect and enhance the setting of the AONB. x x x This Policy is not over and above the Core Strategy.
+N/A To minimise the risk of flooding.
+X x x This Policy is not over and above the Core Strategy.
+N/A To reduce energy consumption, promote energy efficiency and increase the use of energy from renewable resources. x x x This Policy is not over and above the Core Strategy.
+N/A To ensure community facilities and amenities are appropriate for a growing population. + ++ ++ This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
+To encourage the provision of new parks, garden and sports facilities in order to promote healthy living. x x x This Policy is not over and above the Core Strategy.
+N/A To encourage the provision of high speed broadband throughout the NP Area. x x x This Policy is not over and above the Core Strategy.
+N/A To promote sustainable transport modes within the town.
+X x x This Policy is not over and above the Core Strategy.
+N/A Overall commentary and any cumulative effects + + + This Policy is not over and above the Core Strategy.
+Overall this Policy moves towards the SEA objectives and is not over and above the Core Strategy in terms of SEA objectives.
+This policy will encourage appropriate development which promotes the provision of community facilities in line with Policy LB1 of the Core Strategy.

-Policy CL4.1-Sports provision
+Policy CL4.1-Sports Provision